 Air-conditioned, Bare-white Interiors

 Nowadays, few of us live in buildings with door curtains, bed hangings, or awnings.
 The abundance of interior decoration gave way to a minimalist, neutral, and often bare-white interior design devoid of textiles.
-91320 Likewise, we now prefer to build air-conditioned shopping malls instead of buildings with awnings or street markets covered by toldos.
+91321 Likewise, we now prefer to build air-conditioned shopping malls instead of street markets covered by toldos.
 Of course, we can only do these things thanks to a seemingly endless stream of fossil fuels.
 9

 Unfortunately, building and renovation regulations overlook the thermal insulation properties of carpets, curtains, and other textile devices.
 You may add as many thick curtains and carpets as you like; however, legislation will still require you to install double- or triple-glazed windows and insulated building surfaces, even though textiles could be just as effective in providing insulation.
 6